Film food vs. mass hypnosis: the nutritional value of film.

 Watch what you eat.
 Culture is food, it’s the baseline of your intellect, the wave you ride on your way to work, the dreams you dream awake and in your sleep, how you shape your future, the stories you tell your children.
-If you do not think you are shaped by culture, open any history book – and see what remains of a civilisation.
+If you do not think you are fully shaped by culture, open any history book – and see what remains of a civilisation.

-Yes, culture is by its nature elitist.
+Yes, art is by its nature elitist.
 There is no democracy in quality.
 But there must be democracy in distributing quality.
 The elitism of culture is a personal filter, not connected to social status.
 It’s our melody on that collective baseline.

-Lola On Film is designed to deconstruct the spectacle, measure empty calories, offer nutritional insights on films newly released, as well as archival treasures (and junk), assess the state of film culture, new formats & hopefully, illuminate cinema’s place in society, as well as in our individual psychology.
+Lola On Film is designed to deconstruct the cinematic spectacle, measure all empty calories, offer nutritional insights on films newly released, as well as archival treasures, assess the state of film culture, explore new formats & hopefully, illuminate cinema’s place in society, as well as in our individual psychology.

 Lola On Film menu:

 - Filmology – on the metaphysics of cinema, and its new formats.

 - Film Culture – on cinema art, as profession, phenomenon, medium.

 - Film Theory – a collection of my academic texts.

 - Film Archives – on archival treasures still shaping reality.

 - Film Reviews – main offering, picked by intention and happenstance.